 Targets reflect the strategic objectives of the DHB: increasing the reach of prevention programmes, reducing acute or avoidable hospital admissions and maintaining access to services while reducing waiting times and delays in treatment.
-We also seek to improve the experience of people in our care and increase public confidence in our health system.
+We also seek to improve the experience of people in our care, increase equity of access and health outcomes and increase public confidence in our health system.